Impact of disability or illness on work ability (partial working ability)

 Certificate for job applicants with partial working ability

 The Abilitator is a free self-assessment method for all people of working age.
-Use the Abilitator to find out about your situation, strengths, and development needs.
+With the Abilitator quiz you can find out about your situation, strengths, and development needs.

 Working conditions can be arranged to correspond to your working ability